EDCD/EDDI/SpeechResponder/Variables.md

 Any values might be missing, depending on EDDI's configuration.

     - `name` the commander's name
-    - `phoneticname` the pronunciation of the commander's name
+    - `phoneticname` the commander's name, using any phonetic pronunciation that has been set and is supported by the current voice
     - `combatrating` the current combat rating of the commander (this is a Rating object)
     - `traderating` the current trade rating of the commander (this is a Rating object)
     - `explorationrating` the exploration combat rating of the commander (this is a Rating object)